prisms-center/CASMcode_crystallography/CONTRIBUTE.md

 - `python/tests/<name>/`: Python tests
 - `python/doc/`: Python documentation

-When the project is built and installed, components are added to the Python installation location (i.e. `<something>/lib/pythonX.Y/sites-packages`) in the `libcasm` folder at the following locations:
+When the project is built and installed, components are added to the Python installation location (i.e. `<python package prefix> = <something>/lib/pythonX.Y/sites-packages/`) in the `libcasm/` folder at the following locations:

 `<python package prefix>/libcasm/`:

 - `include/`: C++ headers
 - `lib/`: Built C++ libraries (i.e. `libcasm_crystallography.so` or `libcasm_crystallography.dylib`)
 - `share/CASMcode_<name>/cmake/`: CMake distribution data
-- `<packagename>`: CASM Python packages, with Python source files and built pybind11 wrapper libraries
+- `<packagename>/`: CASM Python namespace packages, with Python source files and built pybind11 wrapper libraries

 #### Adding or removing files

 CMake is used to build the project.
 When files are added or removed from the project, the `CMakeLists.txt` and `tests/CMakeList.txt` files must be updated.
-This can be done in an automated fashion using:
+This can be done in an automated fashion using a script to copy the `CMakeLists.txt.in` and `tests/CMakeList.txt.in` templates and populate them with the current project files:

     python make_CMakeLists.py